Ila-bura/zero-waste-life/README.md

 ![Screenshot of the menu and hook text with colored background](/assets/images/images-readme/hook-menu-small-screens.png)

-<li>Next, I had to reposition the image in the Recipe page: as it is normally displayed between two columns hosting the ingredients and the method, it was decided to add the float:left property to have the image displayed below the two columns.
+<li>Next, I had to reposition the image in the Recipe page: as it is normally displayed between two columns hosting the ingredients and the method, it was decided to add the float: left property to have the image displayed below the two columns.
-Furthermore, the size of the original fritters image is 300 X 300px and proved to be too big for smaller screens, therefore it was resized to approximately 50% of its original size (that is 153 X 150px).
+Furthermore, the size of the original fritters image is 300x300 pixels and proved to be too big for smaller screens, therefore it was resized to approximately 50% of its original size (153x150 pixels).
-As a side note, it is worth noticing that the resized picture only features a single fritters rather than the whole platter.
+As a side note, it is worth noticing that the resized picture only features a single fritter, rather than the whole platter.
 This was done intentionally in order to preserve the quality of the resized image.
 </li>
 </ul>